-Making a Barcelona Soccer ball cake is a bit different from making any other soccer ball cake, because unlike other soccer balls, this ones is airbrushed to get this unique look.
-This post shares a look in to the making of this cake.
+Making a Barcelona soccer ball cake is a bit different from making any other soccer ball cake.
+Because, unlike other soccer balls, this one is airbrushed to get this unique look.
+This post shares a look into the making of this cake.

 No matter how many ball cakes you have made in your life!!
 The Barcelona ball is different!!
 Why?
 Because the only way you can achieve this effect is with an airbrush.
 There is no cutting individual fondant and hexagon or pentagons in color and lining it up to make a complete ball.